squint-cljs/squint/README.md

 > breaking changes.
 It's fine to use it for non-critical projects but don't use
 > it in production yet.

-Squint was previously called ClavaScript and the name may appear in some places in this README.
-Please file an issue or PR if you spot one.

 ## Quickstart

 Although it's early days, you're welcome to try out `squint` and submit issues.